 If you have ever taken courses online or attended an online training program, you’ve most likely worked with a Learning Management System or an LMS.

-The Learning Management System’s role varies depending on what goals an organization is looking to achieve.
-However, the main objective of the LMS is typically to host and track online learning.
+The main objective of the LMS is to host and track online learning.
 Providing a virtual hub where learners can access training resources, an LMS aims to make training accessible for remote learners and provide a central location for training across an institution or organization.
 Additionally, they make learning more streamlined, organized, and cost-effective.
 An LMS allows you to manage content, record and measure learning, store learner data, and communicate with (and enable communication amongst) users.

 Furthermore, Learning Management Systems are being used in all stages of life where learning takes place: from primary, secondary, and higher education to online training and professional education in the workplace.
 That said, an LMS can be used for a wide range of industries, learner levels, and for various uses.
 Here are some examples: